-Art 345a and 346b, Intermediate Sculpture.
-3 credits each term.
+Art 345a and 346b,Intermediate Sculpture.
 In this course students continue to work in response to assignments.
 The assignments are designed to provide further investigation into the history of making and thinking in sculpture and to raise questions pertinent to contemporary art.
 The opportunity exists to explore new techniques and materials while honing familiar skills.
 This course is designed to help students become self-directed in their work.
 Individual and group discussion, and visits to museums and galleries, play a significant role in this course.
 Enrollment limited to twelve.
 Materials fee: \$75.
 Prerequisite: one term of introductory-level sculpture or equivalent, or permission of instructor.
 Joe Scanlan.

-Art 356a and 357b, Printmaking.
-3 credits each term.
+Art 356a and 357b,Printmaking.
 Instruction in various printmaking mediums.
-Relief prints in black and white and color, reduction prints, collograph, monotype, and drypoint are introduced in the first term.
-The second term concentrates on drypoint, etching, and intaglio; black and white and color.
-Group and individual projects are undertaken that stress the specificity of the mediums.
+Relief and reduction techniques, collographs, monotypes, and drypoint are taught in the fall term.
+The spring term begins with drypoint and continues with etching and intaglio techniques, including projects in color.
+Group and individual projects stress the specificity of the mediums.
 May be taken more than once.
 Materials fee: \$150.
-Prerequisite: two terms of basic drawing or equivalent.
-Rochelle Feinstein, Suzanne Song.
+Prerequisites: Art 114a or b and one term of Art 111a or b, 115b, 116a, or 130b.
+Rochelle Feinstein and faculty.